Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 Pull the Assembly into ECAD

 Pull the finished assembly into ECAD in the MCAD CoDesigner panel in the Multi-board Assembly editor in ECAD.
+The boards will be positioned and reoriented as defined in MCAD, and any object defined as part of the enclosure will be added to the ECAD Multi-board assembly.

 The Completed Assembly in ECAD

-The engineer can now examine the finished Multi-board Assembly in ECAD.
+The engineer can now examine the finished Multi-board assembly in ECAD.

 1. Transfer each PCB from ECAD to MCAD